 A master's degree in psychology, counseling, school psychology, or a related area is required.
 There is a ceiling on the number of students admitted to the program in a given year.
-All applicants must submit the following materials to the Graduate School Office by February 15th for admission in the Fall.
+All applicants must submit the following materials to the Graduate School Office by December 1st for admission in the Fall:

-- 1. An application for admission to the Graduate School. - 2.
-Transcripts of all graduate and undergraduate course work.
-A minimum grade point average of 3.25 at the Master's is required. - 3.
-Quantitative and Verbal Scores on the Graduate Record Examination (GRE) or Millers Analogy Test (MAT) is required.
-While both the GRE and MAT are acceptable, the GRE is preferable.
-The minimum acceptable standards for admission are 3.25 Master's GPA and a 900 on the GRE (Verbal + Quantitative) or 44 on the MAT.
-Exceptions may be considered for applicants with extraordinary qualities who have demonstrated excellence in the field of work or research, and add diversity to the program.
+- 1. An application for admission to the Graduate School. - Transcripts of all undergraduate and graduate course work.
+A minimum grade point average of 3.25 at the Master's level is required. - 3.
+Quantitative and Verbal Scores on the Graduate Record Examination (GRE) or Millers Analogy Test (MAT) are required.
+While both the GRE and MAT are acceptable, the GRE is strongly preferred.
+The minimal acceptable standards for admission are 3.25 Master's GPA and a 900 on the GRE (Verbal + Quantitative) or 44 on the MAT.
+Exceptions may be considered for applicants with extraordinary qualities who have demonstrated excellence in the field of work or research, and who add diversity to the program.
 However, a student whose combined GRE is less than 1000 or whose MAT is less than 60 is not normally considered for admission.
-Conditional admission is not offered at the Doctoral level. - 4.
-A work history, that is, a resume that includes work experience and research experience. - 5.
-Three letters of recommendation submitted on the doctoral recommendations forms distributed by the Graduate School. - 6.
-A Supplemental Application to the Counseling Psychology (Ph.D.)
-Program.
+Conditional admission is not offered at the Doctoral level. - A work history, that is, a resume that includes work experience and research experience. - 5 Three letters of recommendation submitted on the doctoral recommendations forms distributed by the Graduate School. - A supplemental application to the Counseling Psychology (Ph.D.) program.

 Selection of students for the Doctoral Program in Psychology is highly competitive.
-Applicants whose materials are received by the February 15th deadline will be evaluated by the respective program committees that will select the applicants to be interviewed on the campus in early March.
+Applicants whose materials are received by the December 1st deadline will be evaluated by the respective program committees that will select the applicants to be interviewed on the campus in early February.
 An interview is required for admission.
-If selected for admission, the applicant will be notified and must respond not later than April 15 to the offer.
+In keeping with the Uniform Notification Date established by the American Psychological Association, if selected for admission, the applicant will be notified and must respond not later than April 15th to the offer.
 Admissions are based upon the following criteria:

-- 1. Past academic performance as indicated by undergraduate and graduate grade point average, test scores, and course work at the undergraduate and graduate levels in Psychology. - 2.
-Research and scholarly pursuits as demonstrated by research involvement, presentations, publications, and writing sample. - Counseling and interpersonal skills as demonstrated by work experiences including practicum and internships as well as work in the fields of counseling, school psychology, other professional activities, and supervised experiences. - 4.
-Goodness of fit between the goals of the applicant and the goals of the program. - Commitment to the field as evidences by licensure or certification in Psychology or Education as well as involvement in professional associations. - 6.
+Past academic performance as indicated by undergraduate and graduate grade point average, test scores, and course work at the undergraduate and graduate levels in Psychology.

+- 2. Research and scholarly pursuits as demonstrated by research involvement, presentations, publications, and writing sample. - 3.
+Counseling and interpersonal skills as demonstrated by work experiences including practicum and internships as well as work in the fields of counseling, school psychology, other professional activities, and supervised experiences. - 4.
+Goodness of fit between the goals of the applicant and the goals of the program. - 5.
+Commitment to the field as evidenced by licensure or certification in Psychology or Education as well as involvement in professional associations. - 6.
 Experience with diverse populations.